-Yearly diabetes eye screenings can reduce the risk of diabetes-related damage to the eye (retinopathy) which, if left untreated, can cause blindness.
+Yearly diabetes eye screenings can reduce the risk of diabetes-related damage to the eye (retinopathy) which, if left untreated, can cause vision loss.

 - Vision is checked using an eye chart – contacts or glasses (if worn) needed for exam

-- The eye is numbed using eye drops and eye pressure is checked
+- Eye is numbed using eye drops and eye pressure is checked

-- The pupil is enlarged (dilated) using eye drops and pictures of the back of the eye (retina) are taken
+- Pupil is enlarged (dilated) using eye drops and pictures of the back of the eye (retina) are taken

-- Results of the exam are sent (using telemedicine) to ophthalmologist Dr. Michael Brent who reviews the results and sends a report to the primary health care provider (doctor or nurse practitioner).
+- Results of the exam are sent electronically (using telemedicine) to a retinal specialist who reviews the results and sends a report to the primary healthcare provider (doctor or nurse practitioner).